jackwillis/arduino/DistanceSensorGate/README.md

 ---

 ## Example build
-📌 *There's some extra LEDs in the picture which are not part of the project.*
+📌 *There's some extra LEDs in the picture which are not part of the project.
+Also, this build does not match the breadboard layout diagram.*
 ![Example project board on a breadboard](build001.jpg)

 ## Circuit Diagram